Fayetteville Policies and Procedures 320.1

 No permanent signs will be posted in a parking lot without the approval of the Director of Transit and Parking.

-Transit and Parking will be responsible for maintaining a current copy of these procedures on its web site and updating them as needed.
+Transit and Parking will be responsible for maintaining a current copy of these procedures on its website and updating them as needed.

 UAPD will be advised one week in advance of information needed for officer briefings, unless otherwise specified in this document.

 Departments authorizing the use of their facilities for special events by organizations outside the university will advise the event sponsor of its responsibility to contact Transit and Parking to coordinate parking.
-The Facilities Department will provide a copy of the facility reservation form for all campus events to Transit and Parking.
+The Facilities Department will provide a copy of the facility reservation form for applicable campus events to Transit and Parking.

 Section 2—Athletic Events

 All athletic event parking lots will be marked with permanent signs on the parking lot sign posts or separate sign posts stating the lot is an athletic event lot.
 These lots will be posted on the Transit and Parking web site with an explanation of the dates and times the lots must be cleared.
 The building executives and department heads in surrounding buildings will also be contacted so they can notify the building occupants.

 The Transit, Parking and Traffic Committee will review the use of additional parking lots for athletic events.
 Additional lots will be recommended based upon evidence that all other available lots are fully utilized and that other campus activities are not unduly affected.

 The Athletics Department will hire lot personnel for priority athletic parking lots.
 Foundation personnel will follow procedures approved by Transit and Parking, University Housing and the Athletic Department.